Claudia L. Gordon

-Claudia L. Gordon is the first deaf Black female attorney in the United States and the first deaf graduate of American University's law school.
-She currently works as a Senior Accessibility Strategy Partner at T-Mobile within its Diversity, Equity and Inclusion team.
+Claudia L. Gordon (born March 1972) is the first deaf Black female attorney in the United States and the first deaf graduate of American University's law school.
+She currently serves as Senior Accessibility Strategy Partner at T-Mobile within its Diversity, Equity and Inclusion team.
 Prior to joining the telecom industry, Gordon held various roles in the public sector from 2002 to 2017—most notably as the associate director in the White House Office of Public Engagement, where she advised White House offices and senior officials including former President Barack Obama on disability issues.
 This political appointment made Gordon the first deaf person to work at the White House in a detailee capacity.
+She was appointed to the National Council on Disability in 2022, and served as Chair from 2024-2025.

 Early life

 Gordon was born in St. Mary, Jamaica in March 1972.

 She suddenly lost her sense of hearing at the age of eight.
-At the time, she was in the care of her elder sister Mildred Taylor, a teacher.
+At the time, she was in the care of her aunt Mildred Taylor, a teacher.
 She took her to a clinic and healers, to no avail.
 The clinic nurse couldn't diagnose the pain in Gordon's middle ears, nor could the healers restore her hearing.
 Her family was then forced to take her out of primary school for almost two years since her school couldn't accommodate her needs as a deaf student.
 She was kept at home to do chores instead.

-Gordon later emigrated to the United States and reunited with her mother, who was living in South Bronx, New York.
+When Gordon was eleven, she immigrated to the United States and reunited with her mother, who was living in South Bronx, New York.

 Education

 When she was eleven, Gordon attended a public school before enrolling at the Lexington School and Center for the Deaf in New York.
 At Lexington, she learned sign language for the first time and became the valedictorian of her junior and senior high school graduating classes.
 She was also active in sports, student organizations, and community activities.
 One of these activities is the mock trial sponsored by the American Bar Association.
 For three years, Gordon was a member of the only deaf mock trial team in New York and the only deaf high school to ever win the competition.

-It was in high school when Gordon knew she wanted to be a lawyer, with the discrimination she experienced in Jamaica as her inspiration.“By my junior year in high school, I made it known to all that I would go to law school and become an attorney.
-Many shrugged off my grand intention as wishful thinking.
-Some cited my deafness as an obstacle rendering it impractical if not impossible to pursue a law degree.
-Thanks to the values that were instilled in me during my formative years, I understood then that those voices of doubt neither dictated my worth nor my capacity.
-I want to contribute to a better society where there is more understanding and acceptance of people with disabilities and where the same opportunities are provided for all."